An Efficient Algorithm for Vertex Enumeration of Arrangement: VE Algorithm Using the Zero Rule

+It is important to note that each dictionary needs to be computed at most twice, namely through the valid reverse Zero pivot to enter it and through the Zero pivot to leave it.
+Therefore, the total cost of computing those dictionaries should be $\mathcal{O}(ndv)$.
+For each entry of a dictionary, testing a valid reverse Zero pivot requires at most $\frac{1}{2}(n-d+n)d$ examinations, which is of $\mathcal{O}(nd)$.
+While $\mathcal{O}(v-v_d)$ dictionaries need to be tested for validity, $\mathcal{O}(v_d)$ dictionaries do not.
+Thus, the total complexity incurred by testing validity is $\mathcal{O}(n^2d^2(v-v_d))$.
+In addition, each selection in the Zero rule also brings $\mathcal{O}(nd)$ comparisons, and we need to apply the selection on $\mathcal{O}(v-v_d)$ dictionaries.
+Together with the operations conducted in the lex-min test, the complexity of our algorithm is approximately

+{When it comes to the space complexity, since there is no additional storage, we only need to store those variables generated during the computation, which can take the space of at most two dictionaries, in the order of $\mathcal{O}(nd)$.
+We organize the complexity of our algorithm into a theorem:}

+\begin{theorem} {Given a hyperplane arrangement in $\mathbb{R}^d$ consisting of $n$ distinct hyperplanes and $v$ vertices, let $\mathcal{O}(v_d)$ denote the number of dictionaries that require exactly $d$ steps of the Zero pivot.
+Then, the computational and space complexity of our algorithm is $\mathcal{O}(n^2d^2(v-v_d) + ndv_d)$ and $\mathcal{O}(nd)$, respectively.} \end{theorem}

-The proportion of vertex $v_d$ in the overall vertex has a significant impact on the actual complexity.
-Below, we estimate $v_d$ by considering two cases: one is a special case, and the other is a simple arrangement.
+The ratio of $v_d$ vs $v$ has a significant impact on the actual complexity.
+Below we use two typical classes of hyperplane arrangements to illustrate the effect of $v_d$: one is a special case that consists of a lot of parallel hyperplanes; the other is a simple arrangement.
 Before estimation, we first characterize what kinds of dictionaries lie in the $d$-th layer.

 \begin{prop}[Disjoint layer d] Assume that the termination dictionary about the Zero rule is with the co-basis $N_0$, then those dictionaries with $N\cap N_0=\emptyset$ are in the $d$-th layer. \end{prop}